FirasBayram/MLProject/README.md

 # MLProject
-Binary Classification to predict tennis match duration These python scripts use scikit-learn library to apply the machine learning algorithms. https://scikit-learn.org/stable/index.html
+This project uses Binary Classification to predict the class of tennis match duration.

+The python scripts use scikit-learn library to apply the machine learning algorithms. https://scikit-learn.org/stable/index.html

 i also uploaded the Tennis dataset here for two reasons: